Halloween Party Dance Music

 Werewolves Of London

 The rock and roll hits Witchy Woman, Werewolves of London, Purple Haze, Abracadabra, Cat Scratch Fever, Riders on the Storm, and Wild Thing are perfect for Halloween.
 These are songs that will have the tombstones in your back yard trembling in anticipation.

 What Would A Halloween Bash Be Without A Witch Doctor?

 Put a twist on your party and host a Halloween Hootenanny dance.
 It is an event that is as attractive as eating worm infested gruel.
 Absolutely yummy.
 Which just goes to prove that ghouls, ghosts, and creepy half built lab creatures really do so like to move if given the right venue to attend.
 But seriously folks a country Halloween dance can be bootifully delightful if you get the music right.

 Get up and shake that thing!
 Do the axe murderer ramble and the dead man's drool.
 There are some songs that just naturally will have your guests toes tapping and grizzled boney fingers snapping.
 Which goes to prove that ghostly creatures of the night like to hootenanny too.

 Here are just a few good Country Western Halloween theme songs.

-Everyone likes to win stuff and this applies to vampires, zombies, witches, fairies, and rabbits who have bounced out of a magical black hat.
-Let's dream up a few great Halloween contests and games to feature at your bash.
+Everyone likes to win stuff and this applies to vampires, zombies, witches, fairies, and even occasionally to the white rabbit who has magically bounced out of no where.
+So to keep everyone happy let's dream up a few great Halloween contests and games to feature at your ghoulish event.